tedchain/tedchain-technology/README.md

 Then funds are sent instead to ``/account/beta/``.

-Note: It is possible and recommended for security reasons that the client application uses a :ref:`check-only record <check-only-record>` with the goto record to make sure the value of the goto record is still valid and hasn't changed when the transaction is validated.
+Note: It is possible and recommended for security reasons that the client application uses a `check-only record <check-only-record>` with the goto record to make sure the value of the goto record is still valid and hasn't changed when the transaction is validated.

 Asset definition record (``asdef``)
 -----------------------------------